huazzers/desma126/docs/w0-unity-csharp.md

 - **Keep everything private unless it *absolutely* needs to be public.**
     - if a variable just needs to be visible in the Inspector but does not need to be publicly accessible, you should keep it private then add [SerializeField] before it. </br><pre><code>[SerializeField] bool _currentIndex;</code></pre>
 - **Anticipate errors, and help your script help you catch them**
-    - if your script absolutely needs a type of component, precede your Monobehaviour declaration with `[RequireComponent(typeof(ThisComponentClass))]`
+    - if your script absolutely needs a type of component, precede your Monobehaviour declaration with `[RequireComponent(typeof(ComponentName))]`
     - use `Debug.Log` and `Debug.Error` to check for incorrect / null references.
 - **Use comments to contextualise your lines of code**